Do electric cars pay the Congestion Charge?

 Congestion Charge: do EVs need to pay?

-The standard daily cost for the London Congestion Charge is £15.
+The standard daily cost for the London Congestion Charge is now £18, up from the previous £15.
 The zone operates from 07:00 to 22:00 every day, with the charging clock reset at midnight.
 The Congestion Charge does not apply on Christmas Day.

 What is the Cleaner Vehicle Discount and how do I apply?

-Electric cars and hydrogen fuel-cell vehicles are exempt from the London Congestion Charge under the Cleaner Vehicle Discount.
-PHEVs that emitted no more than 75g/km of CO2 and had a 20-mile electric-only range were exempt until recently, but their drivers now have to pay.
+Electric cars and hydrogen fuel-cell vehicles were previously exempt from the London Congestion Charge under the Cleaner Vehicle Discount, but that all changed at the start of 2026.

 - Climate activists let down tyres on ‘gas guzzler’ SUVs